 SCREEN GEMS / COLUMBIA cartoons (Scrappy, Fox & Crow, et al) are owned by Columbia Pictures

 WARNER BROS.
-CARTOONS (Bugs Bunny, Daffy Duck, Tweety, et al) are owned by Warner Bros.
+CARTOONS (Bugs Bunny, Daffy Duck, Tweety, et al) are all owned by Warner Bros.

 UPA cartoons (theatrical 1950s Mr. Magoo, Gerald McBoing Boing, et al) are owned by Columbia Pictures.

-UPA TV productions (Dick Tracy cartoons, Magoo Specials & TV cartoons, etc.) are owned by Dreamworks
+UPA TV productions (Dick Tracy cartoons, Magoo Specials & TV cartoons, etc.) are owned today by Universal Pictures.

 MGM CARTOONS (Tom & Jerry, Tex Avery) are owned by Warner Bros.